 In this process we were able to identify that it wasn't enough to capture and respond to complaints; any compliments we were getting should also be recorded and shared with internal folks.
 And so the idea was elevated from being merely a tool of support to being a tool for advocacy that championed the "voice of the customer".

-3) Prioritize making a CONNECTION over detail fidelity (This is just the intro)
+3) Prioritize making a PERSONAL CONNECTION over a detailed report (this is just a conversation-starter)

 For further inspiration, we took a broader look at customer service oriented experiences and apps.
 The one that really stood out to me since its launch was Cassette, a user interview and research tool.
 I was inspired by its interaction model and how it made recording and tagging audio files easy and engaging.